waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Gameplay Mechanics:**
     - **Trap Battles:** Certain wild encounters appear to be 'trap' battles where the 'RUN' option is disabled (Observed: Wigglytuff, KADABRA; Suspected: Ditto).
     - **Fossil Regeneration:** The Cinnabar Lab has a machine to regenerate fossils.
+    - **NPC Passability:** Some NPCs, like the Super Nerd in Rock Tunnel B1F at (4,6), can be walked through.
 - **Tile Mechanics (Verified):**
     - `impassable`: Solid barrier.
 Cannot be entered.
+The subject of my current fossil hunt.
+    - `ground`: Standard walkable tile.
     - `elevated_ground`: Walkable ground at a different elevation.
-Direct movement between `ground` and `elevated_ground` is impossible; a `steps` tile must be used as an intermediary.
-    - `ground`: Standard walkable tile.
+Cannot be accessed from `ground` directly.
     - `steps`: The only tile type that allows movement between `ground` and `elevated_ground`.
     - `ladder_up` / `ladder_down`: Warps that lead to different floors.